Automated vacuum collection: North America

 A system is planned for a new City Center development in Carmel, Indiana.
 It would service condominiums, businesses, and a hotel.

 In March 2015, the city of Montreal abandoned its $3 million investment in a plan to install an automated vacuum collection system in the Quartier des Spectacles entertainment district.

 Another installation is planned for Hudson Yards, Manhattan.

 Middle East

-The world's largest AWCS is now being built in the vicinity of Islam's holiest mosque in Mecca, Saudi Arabia.
-During the Ramadan and Hajj, 600 tonnes (or 4,500 cubic meters) of waste is generated each day, which puts a heavy demand on those responsible for collecting the waste and litter.
-In the MetroTaifun Automatic Waste Collection System, the waste is automatically collected from 74 waste feeding points spread out across the area and then transferred via a 20-kilometre pipe network to a central collection point, keeping all the waste collecting activities out of sight and below ground with the central collection point well away from the public areas.
+The world's largest AWCS is being built by MetroTaifun in the vicinity of Islam's holiest mosque in Mecca, Saudi Arabia, to keep trash collection out of sight.
+During the Ramadan and Hajj, 600 tonnes (or 4,500 cubic meters) of waste is generated each day; it will be collected at 74 waste feeding points spread out across the area and then transferred via a 20-kilometre pipe network to a central collection point.